This resource section is deliberately geared towards beginners and is very general in nature.

 - Asher Bauer’s well-known post entitled “Field Guide to the Creepy Dom.”

-- Holly’s post over at Pervocracy called “The Scene Is Not Safe.”
-Most especially recommended is her five suggestions for dealing with the situation.
+- Cliff’s post over at Pervocracy called “The Scene Is Not Safe.”
+Most especially recommended is their five suggestions for dealing with the situation.
 Really solid stuff.

 - Thomas Macaulay Millar’s seven-part series (as of this writing, the whole thing is not yet posted) over on the Yes Means Yes blog called “There’s A War On,” discussing in greater detail the politics of abuse in the BDSM world.
 He’s fucking brilliant.
 Read the whole thing.